HcPlu/HcPlu.github.io/_pages/about.md

   - /about.html
 ---

 My name is Chengpeng Hu.
-Currently, I am a graduate student at the Department of Computer Science and Engineering, Southern University of Science and Technology (SUSTech), under the supervision of <a href = 'http://www.liujialin.tech/index.html'> Dr. Jialin Liu </a> and <a href = 'https://cse.sustech.edu.cn/faculty/~xiny/'>Prof. Xin Yao </a>, with an expected graduation in July 2024.
+Currently, I am currently a master student at the Department of Computer Science and Engineering, Southern University of Science and Technology (SUSTech), under the supervision of <a href = 'http://www.liujialin.tech/index.html'> Dr. Jialin Liu </a> and <a href = 'https://cse.sustech.edu.cn/faculty/~xiny/'>Prof. Xin Yao </a>, with an expected graduation in July 2024.
+I received my BEng in computer science and technology from Southern University of Science and Technology in 2021.

 I am also with <a href = 'https://aingames.cn/'> Learning and Optimization in Games (LOG) Group</a> and <a href = 'https://cse.sustech.edu.cn/faculty/~xiny/'>OPtimization And Learning (OPAL) laboratory </a>.

 My research interests include real-time controlling with safty guarantee, game AI, reinforcement learning and evolutionary computations.